Fattoresaimon/i2cencoder/README.md

 The I2C Encoder also has an open-drain interrupt pin.
 It is set to logic low every time when the encoder is rotated or pushed.
 The status register must be read by the master to check what is changed.

+## HW version 1.2
+* Resolved the I2C pull-up resistor issue.
+* Removed pull-up and anti bouncing filter on the push-button.
+The MCU pull-up are used and the  anti bouncing is done in FW.

 ## Where you can get this board?
 It's possible to buy this board here:
 * [Tindie](https://www.tindie.com/products/10730/)